TheMulhima/Lumafly/README.md

 #### Other Commands

-- [Redirect link](https://themulhima.github.io/Scarab/redirect) You can use this link to redirect to any scarab command.
+- [Redirect link](https://themulhima.github.io/Scarab/redirect) You can use this link to redirect to any lumafly command.

 ### Search by Dependency